-As discussed in the main text, the reliability of reanalysis datasets is a legitimate concern in any assessment of atmospheric circulation.
+As discussed in the main text, the reliability of reanalysis data sets is a legitimate concern in any assessment of atmospheric circulation.
 In the Antarctic region, surface measurements are relatively sparse compared to other parts of the globe.
-Uncertainties in trajectory analyses magnify the longer they run, so that 10 day trajectories may not contain significantly more information that five day trajectories, and may in fact be misleading.
+Uncertainties in trajectory analyses magnify the longer they run, so that 10-day trajectories may not contain significantly more information that 5-day trajectories, and may in fact be misleading.
 Additionally, the starting locations of trajectories may affect their reliability, particularly when starting locations are within the lower boundary layer.
-Some trajectory models terminate when the modelled air-parcel touches the surface, likely because of this high uncertainty.

-The reliability of these factors was assessed by running simulations with various input reanalysis datasets, running times and starting heights.
+Some trajectory models terminate when the modelled airparcel touches the surface, likely because of this high uncertainty.
+The reliability of these factors was assessed by running simulations with various input reanalysis data sets, running times and starting heights.
 Examples of results from these studies are shown in Fig. A4.
-Input reanalysis datasets included ERA-Interim, Global Data Assimilation System (GDAS), and National Centers for Environmental Prediction (NCEP) reanalysis.
+Input reanalysis data sets included ERA-Interim, Global Data Assimilation System (GDAS), and National Centers for Environmental Prediction (NCEP) reanalysis.
 Running times tested were 5 and 10 days, while starting heights included 10, 100, 500, then every 500 m up to 4 km.
-It was found inferences about average circulations patterns were insensitive to dataset, starting heights and runtime, giving a reasonable level of confidence to our conclusions.
+It was found that inferences about average circulations patterns were insensitive to data set, starting heights and runtime, giving a reasonable level of confidence to our conclusions.

-Data availability

-Data from the voyage are available at the Australian Antarctic Data Centre (AADC).
-Dataset DOIs will be made public upon publication.

 Author contributions.
-R. Humphries wrote the manuscript, led the overall data analysis and interpre tation, ran the instruments during the field campaign and performed quality control on aerosol data.
+R. Humphries wrote the paper, led the overall data analysis and interpretation, ran the instruments during the field campaign and performed quality control on aerosol data.
 A. Klekociuk performed the trajectory modelling and validation, and together with R. Humphries interpreted trajectory data.
 R. Schofield led AAS Project 4032, and was instrumental in the field campaign and data analysis.
 M. Keywood and J. Ward provided aerosol instrumentation and technical support.
 R. Schofield, M. Keywood and S. Wilson provided academic support.
-All authors contributed to the editing of the manuscript.
+All authors contributed to the editing of the paper.